Puerto Rico cracks down on tourists flouting pandemic rules

 So officials are cracking down, with nearly a dozen visitors arrested over the past six days.

-Charges range from assaulting police officers to lying on their traveler’s declaration form, which carries a punishment of up to three years in prison if found guilty.
+Charges range from assaulting police officers to lying on their traveler’s declaration form, which carries a punishment of three years in prison if found guilty.

 The lies include falsely promising to honor the required quarantine if someone fails to present a negative coronavirus test upon arrival or agreeing to get tested after landing, said Damarisse Martínez, a spokeswoman for the island’s Justice Department.